 Judas Iscariot

-In the Gospel of John chapter 13, we discover Judas was Jesus’ treasurer, which means he was responsible for both disbursing funds to meet Jesus’ and the other disciples’ needs for food, shelter, clothing, etc. as well as dispensing alms to the poor.
+In Chapter 13 of the Gospel of John, we discover Judas was Jesus’ treasurer, which means he was responsible for both disbursing funds to meet Jesus’ and the other disciples’ needs for food, shelter, clothing, etc. as well as dispensing alms to the poor.
 In verse 29, it recounts how the disciples erroneously assumed Judas’ departure from the Last Supper was at Jesus’ behest to perform one of these very tasks.

 A chapter earlier, John recounts how Mary, the sister of Lazarus, poured a costly perfume over Jesus’ feet and wiped them with her hair.
 Here we read the following:

-A denarius was one day’s wage in that time, so 300 denarii was almost a year’s wages.
-We have no means to determine what a denarius was in terms of buying power so I’ll use a modern statistic to give us a number we can relate to.
-According to the latest US census figures as of this writing, the median income of a US family is close to $50,000/year, or $137/day.
-That means the amount in question was somewhere around $41,100 in today’s money.
+A denarius was one day’s wage at the time, so 300 denarii was almost a year’s wages.
+We have no means of determining the buying power of a denarius at the time, so I’ll use a modern statistic to give us a number we can somewhat relate to.
+According to the latest US census figures as of this writing, the median income of a US family is about $50,000/year, or $137/day.
+Using that as a a base assumption, it means the amount in question was somewhere close to $41,100 in today’s money.

 We can safely draw two non-theological conclusions from this passage:

-How many poor people possess sufficient funds to require the services of a financial manager, an amount so large such a treasurer could embezzle an unknown sum over an indeterminate time period while successfully avoiding detection until after his death?
+How many poor people possess sufficient funds to require the services of a financial manager, an amount so large such a treasurer could embezzle an unknown sum over an indeterminate time period while successfully avoiding detection by his fellow staff members until after his death?

 The Feeding of the 5,000